 India is one of five emerging market countries that suffered from plunging currency values in 2013 and 2014.
 Investors switched from these risky markets when the Federal Reserve started tapering its purchases of U.S. Treasuries.
-Many were worried that this reversal of Quantitative Easing would increase U.S. interest rates, making the dollar stronger.
+Many were worried that this reversal of quantitative easing would increase U.S. interest rates and make the dollar stronger.
 As a result, foreign currencies became less attractive and lost value.
 The speed with which this happened became a crisis that threatened global economic stability.

 Rajan Predicted the 2008 Financial Crisis

 Instead, he found that banks were holding onto these derivatives to boost their own profit margins.
-He warned that, if an unexpected "black swan" event occurred, banks' exposure to these derivatives could cause a crisis similar to the LTCM hedge fund crisis, and for similar reasons.
+He warned that, if an unexpected "black swan" event occurred, banks' exposure to these derivatives could cause a crisis similar to the Long-Term Capital Management hedge fund crisis, and for similar reasons.
 Rajan pointed out, "The interbank market could freeze up, and one could well have a full-blown financial crisis."

 The audience scoffed at his warnings, and then-Harvard University President and economist Lawrence Summers called Rajan a Luddite.
-However, Rajan's prediction is exactly what happened two years later.
-(Source: "Economist Raghuram Rajan Risked Reputation to Predict Credit Crisis," Economic Times, June 9, 2010.)
+But Rajan's prediction was exactly what happened two years later.

 Rajan Predicts Future Crises